This post shows you how to clean horizontal blinds without removing them and it is super easy to do.

 - Hot tap water

 The easy way to clean blinds without taking them down is to start by closing the blind slats facing up, as shown below.
-Once they are facing up, use the brush vacuum attachment to vacuum every single slat thoroughly.
+Once they face up, use the brush vacuum attachment to thoroughly vacuum every single slat.

 I love the brush vacuum attachment.
-It literally the best vacuum attachment for cleaning blinds.
+It is literally the best vacuum attachment for cleaning blinds.

 Then, when you’re done with that side, close the blind slats facing down and repeat the same process.